 Laminate Countertop

-Laminate is the thinnest of all the countertop surfaces and is similar material when we talk about “laminating” paper.
+Laminate is the thinnest countertop surface and a similar material when discussing “laminating” paper.
 However, using a paper laminator for your counter will not have the same effect without pressured layers to harden it.
-It also needs an MDF (Medium-density fibreboard) or particleboard to strengthen the core.
-Since both these materials are cheap to fabricate, it is an economical option for most people.

 These synthetic exteriors are easier to clean than other countertops.
 While laminate is water and stain-resistant, it can take damage from heat, which warps or dulls the surface.
 If this happens long enough, the laminate will become damaged and irreparable.